Lansing Leroy Mitchell

 Lansing Leroy Mitchell (January 17, 1914 – April 24, 2001) was a United States district judge of the United States District Court for the Eastern District of Louisiana.

-Education and career
+Education and early career

 Born in Sun, Louisiana, Mitchell received a Bachelor of Arts degree from Louisiana State University in 1934 and a Bachelor of Laws from the Paul M. Hebert Law Center at Louisiana State University in 1937.
 He was in private practice in Ponchatoula, Louisiana from 1937 to 1938.
-He was a special agent for the Federal Bureau of Investigation from 1938 to 1941.
-He was an attorney with the United States Securities and Exchange Commission from 1941 to 1942.
-He was in the United States Army as a Lieutenant Colonel from 1942 to 1946.
-He was an Assistant United States Attorney of the Eastern District of Louisiana from 1946 to 1953.
-He was in private practice in New Orleans, Louisiana from 1953 to 1966.
+After that, was a special agent for the Federal Bureau of Investigation from 1938 to 1941.
+Later he was an attorney with the United States Securities and Exchange Commission from 1941 to 1942.
+Following that, he was in the United States Army as a Lieutenant Colonel from 1942 to 1946.
+He also was an Assistant United States Attorney of the Eastern District of Louisiana from 1946 to 1953.
+Eventually he was in private practice in New Orleans, Louisiana from 1953 to 1966.